-Buying a home in Ghana requires a considerable amount.
+Buying a home in Ghana requires a considerable amount of money.
 Some institutions have purchase options tailored to suit everyone who wishes to own a house.
-You can own a house in the blink of an eye by paying upfront the full selling price.
+You can own a house at the blink of an eye by paying the full selling price upfront.
 You can also purchase a house in Ghana by applying for a mortgage if you can’t afford to pay upfront.
-For those who would like to buy their homes without a mortgage and would not be able to pay the total amount in full, find out from your realtor company if instalment plans are available.
+For those who would like to buy their homes without a mortgage but would not be able to pay the total amount in full, find out from your real estate broker or agent if installment plans are available.
 It’s vital that you stay within your means, no matter how much you fall in love with a house.

 - The State of the Neighborhood

-Be sure the neighbourhood, and not just the house, meets your expectations.
-Are homes in the neighbourhood consistent in size and features?
-Do the neighbours keep the yards clean and tidy?
+Be sure the neighborhood, and not just the house, meets your expectations.
+Are homes in the neighborhood consistent in size and features?
+Do the neighbors keep the yards clean and tidy?
 If what you see makes you uneasy, reconsider buying a house there.
 You should also take a look at crime ratings.
 While no place is fully safe, certain places are safer and have fewer crimes than others.
-Knowing which parts of your neighbourhood are low-risk and which are high-risk may save you a lot of stress and keep your family relatively safe.
+Knowing which parts of your neighborhood are low-risk and which are high-risk may save you a lot of stress and keep your family relatively safe.
 Some areas in Ghana even rely on gated communities to keep unwanted visitors out.